 Other sub-par passwords include:

 …and other such simplistic solutions.
 Be sure you avoid these common, simplistic passwords, but don’t stop there.
-IT consultant in Los Angeles can help you design passwords that are properly secure and will require a concerted effort to crack, if they can be cracked at all.
+Los Angeles IT services can help you design passwords that are properly secure and will require a concerted effort to crack, if they can be cracked at all.
 Encryption algorithms can bar the vast majority of hackers and secure your business.
 An example of a password that’s going to be more trustworthy would be something like: “a*J12$$lkkituh!Biohnw.”
 That’s something nobody is going to guess— it’s too random.
 The difficulty is remembering it.

 But here’s the other side: too many over-complex passwords make it difficult for you to get into your information because you can’t remember them, and you don’t want to write them down where they can be found or store them where they can be sourced.